Delivery Included

 Pros

-• Stop Rock Lock gives you stability when you want it, rocking comfort when you don't
+• Stop Rock Lock gives you rocking or non-rocking comfort depending on the moment

 Cons